hafeild/entities/README.md

 # Using with Apache

-In order to route everything through `web/routes.php`, add the [`apache.conf`](apache.conf) configuration files to your sites (e.g., in `/etc/apache2/sites-available`), modify it to use your domain, adjust the `DOCUMENT_ROOT` path accordingly, then enable it:
+In order to route everything through `web/routes.php`, add the [`config/apache.conf`](config/apache.conf) configuration files to your sites (e.g., in `/etc/apache2/sites-available`), modify it to use your domain, adjust the `DOCUMENT_ROOT` path accordingly, then enable it:

 ```
 ## Note: this is the location on Ubuntu.